Art Under the Elevated - Art Commissions

 This project builds on RISE's original initiative Project Underway, the RISE and NYC Department of Transportation "Wellness Way" partnership, as well as Design Trust for Public Space's "Under the Elevated" Program.

 The RISE Center has served as the community hub for related exhibits and gallery location for public programs and community engagement to build on the selected projects.
-Kevin Sudeith's petroglyph and Anthony Mays's sculptures can still be seen on the corner of Beach 59th Street and the subway entrance.

 More Info about the Artists and Their Projects Below: